 Akane Arimoto

 Born in 1982 and raised in Osaka.
-After graduating from Osaka University of Arts, he worked for a display company.
-In 2019, he joined NOMURA As a designer, he is mainly in charge of displays, showrooms, and corporate facilities.
-Recently, he has expanded the scope of his work by working on hot spring facilities and EXPO2025.
+After graduating from Osaka University of Arts, she worked for a display company.
+In 2019, she joined NOMURA Co.,Ltd. As a designer, she mainly handles displays, showrooms, and corporate facilities.
+Recently, she has expanded her scope of work by handling projects for hot spring facilities and EXPO 2025.

 PAGE TOP